aplteam/Cider/mkdocs/docs/user-commands.md

 		]CIDER.AddNuGetDependencies -?

 User commands and their options are case-insensitive.

+## Command options

+Each command’s options are tabulated below its definition.

-Specify all a command’s arguments _before_ any options, e.g.
+Specify all the command’s arguments _before_ any options.
+Prefix options with dashes, e.g.

 	]CIDER.CreateProject path/to/foo path/to/bar -noEdit

-Command options affect only the command and leave the project and global configurations unchanged.
+Options affect only the current command.
+They override settings in the [project](configuration.md#project) and [global](configuration.md#global) configurations and leave them unchanged.

 ---